What Is On-Page SEO? How to Do On-Page Optimization in 2025

 - Carousel

-12. Mobile friendliness: Make your website mobile-friendly
+12. Make your website mobile-friendly

 Optimizing your site for mobile is essential because more than 50% of the Internet’s traffic comes from mobile devices.
 Google even uses a mobile-first approach for indexing websites.

 Mobile compatibility isn’t a suggestion anymore.
-It’s a requirement, especially if you want to rank well for your keywords.
+It’s a requirement, especially if you want to rank for your keywords.

 On-page optimization for mobile friendliness often focuses on developing a responsive site.
 With a responsive website, you have a single site, which makes it easy to update it and add new content.